Frederick Law Olmsted: Gold mining project in California

 In 1863, Olmsted went west to become the manager of the newly established Rancho Las Mariposas–Mariposa gold mining estate in the Sierra Nevada mountains in California.
 The estate had been sold by John C. Fremont to New York banker, Morris Ketchum, in January of that same year.
 The mine was unsuccessful.
 "By 1865, the Mariposa Company was bankrupt, Olmsted returned to New York, and the land and mines were sold at a sheriff's sale."

 Before he returned to New York, however, he served on the first board of commissioners for managing the newly established Yosemite Valley and Mariposa Grove land grants.

 U.S. park designer

 In 1865, he and Vaux formed Olmsted, Vaux & Co.
-When Olmsted returned to New York, he and Vaux designed Prospect Park; the planned Chicago suburb of Riverside, Illinois; the park system for Buffalo, New York; Milwaukee's grand necklace of parks; and the Niagara Reservation at Niagara Falls and Belle Isle in Detroit.
+When Olmsted returned to New York, he and Vaux designed Prospect Park followed by its green extensions, Eastern Parkway and Ocean Parkway; the planned Chicago suburb of Riverside, Illinois; the park system for Buffalo, New York; Milwaukee's grand necklace of parks; and the Niagara Reservation at Niagara Falls and Belle Isle in Detroit.

 Olmsted conceived of entire systems of parks and interconnecting parkways to connect certain cities to green spaces.
 Some of the best examples of the scale on which he worked are the park system designed for Buffalo, one of the largest projects; the system he designed for Milwaukee, and the park system designed for Louisville, Kentucky, which was one of only four completed Olmsted-designed park systems in the world.